-I've always wanted to make sesame and poppy seeds pretzels at home.
+I’ve always wanted to make sesame and poppy seeds homemade pretzels.
 These pretzels were one of may favorite school snacks.
 They are so good served warm right after they are done, especially on cold days.

 The recipe is easy, what takes more time if you are not used is to shape all the pretzels.
 But after you get used it goes really fast.

 The trick to these pretzels is the fact that they need to be boiled in baking soda water before baking.
 This step makes them get that reddish color while baking.

 These sesame and poppy seed coated homemade pretzels with their crunchy brown exterior and soft chewy interior are a perfect snack for any time of the day.